coinbase/mesh-specifications/CONTRIBUTING.md

 Before creating your pull request, it's usually worth asking whether the code you're planning on writing will be considered for merging.
 You can do this by [opening an issue][1] and asking.
 It may also help give the maintainers context for when the time comes to review your code.

 Ensure that your [commit messages are well-written][2].
 This can double as your pull request message, so it pays to take the time to write a clear message.

-Additionally, make sure that you have written unit tests for your changes.
-If you're unsure as to what to test, don't hesitate to [open an issue][1] and ask!

 To submit your pull request, follow these steps: